 You don’t have to make any initial investment for the WordPress platform.
-However, to get your website live, you may have to invest in things like domain registration, web hosting, and any other premium themes, plugins and extra security you choose to add to your website.
+However, to get your website live, you may have to invest in things like domain registration, web hosting, and any other premium themes, plugins, and extra security you choose to add to your website.

 WordPress is easy to learn and use, and if you are a tech-savvy person, you don’t need to hire a developer if you are ready to build your website.
-In case you find yourself seeking help of a professional developer, WordPress developers are usually less expensive than Drupal developers.
+In case you find yourself seeking the help of a professional developer, WordPress developers are usually less expensive than Drupal developers.

 Developing with Drupal requires more technical expertise, hence it is likely to cost you more.
 Typically, it also entails a higher initial investment than WordPress, and you most probably have to pay for a Drupal developer.
 As mentioned above, you will also have to pay for other essential services like domain registration, web hosting, and security.

 However, once you have built the shell of your website and inserted the basic functionality, adding further customization and scaling it won’t cost you a lot.
-Moreover, if you know your requirements are going to change and evolve frequently, then you might save money in the long-run by going for Drupal It is all about your short and long-term needs and how much you are willing to invest now and later.
+Moreover, if you know your requirements are going to change and evolve frequently, then you might save money in the long run by going for Drupal It is all about your short and long-term needs and how much you are willing to invest now and later.

 When it comes to the difference between WordPress and Drupal, the learning curve of both CMS platforms is significantly different.
 Drupal is more complicated in comparison with WordPress, which is something beginners pick up quickly.
-WordPress is very user-friendly and intuitive even for non-programmers, and the global community of WordPress makes it easier for users get support in the process.
+WordPress is very user-friendly and intuitive even for non-programmers, and the global community of WordPress makes it easier for users to get support in the process.

 Whereas, Drupal makes it very difficult for newbies to get their website up and ready to run.
-It is not the most intuitive CMS platforms out there.
+It is not the most intuitive CMS platform out there.
 When you compare it with WordPress the content creation process is not what most would consider simple.